 Because of many things, Kuna is a great place for families with children to consider.
 First of all, many other families with children live here, making Kuna a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Kuna has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Kuna’s overall crime rate is lower than average for the country.

-The per capita income in Kuna in 2010 was $19,319, which is upper middle income relative to Idaho, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,276 for a family of four.
+The per capita income in Kuna in 2018 was $25,715, which is upper middle income relative to Idaho, and middle income relative to the rest of the US.
+This equates to an annual income of $102,860 for a family of four.
 However, Kuna contains both very wealthy and poor people as well.

+Kuna is a somewhat ethnically-diverse city.
 The people who call Kuna home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kuna residents report their race to be White, followed by Asian.
-Important ancestries of people in Kuna include German, Irish, Scottish, and Dutch.
+Kuna also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.66% of the city’s residents.
+Important ancestries of people in Kuna include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Kuna is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.